hinantin/AshMorph/reduplication/README.md

 When the verbal root is reduplicated unboundedly in conjunction with an epenthetic suffix `-a~-aa`.

 ```
+chik 'to.cut' -> chika~chika

-kant 'to.say' -> kantakant 'to.be.law'
+kant 'to.say' -> kanta~kant 'to.be.law'

-ken 'to.walk' -> kenakena 'to.walk.around.somewhere.very.frequently'
+ken 'to.walk' -> kena~kena 'to.walk.around.somewhere.very.frequently'
-kin 'to.walk' -> kinakina 'to.walk.around.somewhere.very.frequently'
+kin 'to.walk' -> kina~kina 'to.walk.around.somewhere.very.frequently'

 kiv 'to.wash' -> kiva~kiva 'to.wash.a.lot'